Dailymotion-Pro-Services/dynamic-preview/story.md

 You need to do 2 things to embed the Player.

-1. Put the [script](https://srvr.dmvs-apac.com/dm-story/dm-story.min.js) at the very bottom before the `body` end in your website
+1. Put the [script](https://srvr.dmvs-apac.com/dm-story/dm-story.min.js) at the very bottom before the `body` ends in your website
 ```js
 <script src="https://srvr.dmvs-apac.com/dm-story/dm-story.min.js"></script>
 ```